 It is necessary to adhere to the exact dosage to get the desired effect from CBD.
 Do not increase the dosage just for fun.
 You also need to choose the method of use that is optimal for you.

-How you consume CBD
+How to consume CBD?

 This amount of CBD is called bioavailability.
 The longer the travel of the supplement by the body, the lower its bioavailability will be.
 As a result, you may experience less effect from the product.
 Let’s take a look at how to take CBD for high bioavailability.

 Sublingual means under the tongue.
-You will need to measure out a few drops of CBD marijuana derived CBD products with a pipette.
+You will need to measure out a few drops of hemp derived CBD products with a pipette.
 It has special marks with which it is easy to measure the dose.
 Drop CBD under your tongue and wait about 15 seconds.
 During this short time, the oral mucosa begins to absorb CBD and redirect it to the vessels and capillaries, and most importantly, to the lingual artery.
 You can rub the remaining CBD into your gums and cheeks with your tongue.

 Thus, CBD enters the bloodstream quickly and in large quantities.
 You can feel the effect on average as early as 20 minutes after taking.